zfcfuture/fish/README.md

 # Unix-like shell: fish

-We inrodeced a simple but powerful user-built unix-like shell in this repository.
+We inroduced a simple but powerful user-built unix-like shell in this repository.

 ## Environment